amber-chin/mdb-polarization-2022/README.md

 **Sentiment analysis of the mentions network**

-We use tweets in German that contain a mention of a single Bundestag member for the sentiment analysis (*N* = 3,
+We use tweets in German that contain a mention of a single Bundestag member for the sentiment analysis (*N* = 3,080).
+Tweets are translated to English and scored using VADER, a popular sentiment model for evaluating short texts, like tweets.
+We find that same-party mentions are significantly more positive than cross-party mentions, and that the Alternative für Deutschland, an alt-right party, sends and receives the most negative messages.

 ## Reference Paper

+**To be released summer 2022**

 For further information, see:

 > Amber Chin, Carolina Coimbra Vieira, and Jisu Kim.
 2022.
 Evaluating Digital